Bee-line or Meander

 Hillston on the Lachlan River

-Annual International Yabby Races at Windorah Hotel on 30th August
+Annual “International” Yabby Races at Windorah Hotel on the Wednesday 3rd Sept

 Windorah – Birdsville